sourcegraph/sourcegraph-public-snapshot/doc/admin/config/webhooks.md

 The incoming webhook will now be created and you will be redirected to a page showing more details.

-Most importantly, you will be presented with the unique URL for this webhook which is required when configuring the webhook on your code host.
+Use the unique URL present on the details page to configure [the webhook on your code host](#configuring-webhooks-on-the-code-host).

 ## Configuring webhooks on the code host